ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `ASM_ASSERTION`: This flag determines whether the assertion checks within assembly source files are enabled or not.
-This option defaults to the value of `DEBUG` - i.e. by default this is only enabled for a debug build of the firmware.
+This option defaults to the value of `DEBUG` - that is, by default this is only enabled for a debug build of the firmware.

 *   `TSP_INIT_ASYNC`: Choose BL3-2 initialization method as asynchronous or
-    synchronous, e.g. "(see "Initializing a BL3-2 Image" section in [Firmware Design])".
+    synchronous, (see "Initializing a BL3-2 Image" section in [Firmware Design]).
 It can take the value 0 (BL3-2 is initialized using synchronous method) or 1 (BL3-2 is initialized using asynchronous method).
     Default is 0.